After nuclear test, U.N. readying new measures against North Korea

 U.S. Ambassador Samantha Power said in a statement the 15-nation council should impose “a tough, comprehensive, and credible package of new sanctions,” and ensure “rigorous enforcement of the resolutions it has already adopted.”

 U.N.
-Secretary-General Ban Ki-moon called North Korea’s latest nuclear test “deeply troubling” and “profoundly destabilizing for regional security.”
+Secretary-General Ban Ki-moon called North Korea’s latest nuclear test “deeply troubling” and “profoundly destabilising for regional security.”

 “This test once again violates numerous Security Council resolutions despite the united call by the international community to cease such activities,” the United Nations chief, a former South Korean foreign minister, told reporters.